 Before we start telling you in detail about this restored Honda Jazz, why don't you skip all the way to the 17-minute mark in the video embedded below and check out some beautiful footage of the restored car.
 Done?
-Well, this Honda Jazz used to be a rental fleet car that was registered with a commercial self-driven certificate.
+Well, this Honda Jazz 2nd hand to be a rental fleet car that was registered with a commercial self-driven certificate.
 It spent most of its life in the hands of ever-changing drivers, and as you'd expect with rental fleet cars, it experienced quite some abuse.
 It then arrived at Brotomotive, an auto detailing company based in Pune, for exterior restoration and interior refurbishing.
 You can now watch the video in detail to see how the transformation was executed.

 If you look at the Jazz before it was restored, nearly every body panel of the hatchback seemed cheaply repaired and repainted several times.
 The headlamps were all cloudy due to oxidation and the outside ORVMs had even lost their mirror caps.
 Even a tail lamp at the rear was cracked and the clear coat on this Jazz was pealing off from several places.
 It almost looked like it had been sitting at a scrap yard for months than a not-so-old Jazz that was used regularly.

 And then, the restoration job completely transforms the look of the car.
 All body panels of this Jazz have been completely redone, right from denting, sanding and painting afresh.
 The car has been given a beautiful gloss finish and some other exterior enhancements include new wheel covers and new projector headlamps with aftermarket LED DRLs.
 The interior of this Jazz sees a more comprehensive makeover.
 The interior has been newly painted in a black and brown color scheme with new leather inserts on the door pads, new black and brown leather upholstery and there are even new wood inserts on the dashboard and center console.